 Achieving low humidity can be hard or difficult, depending on where you live.
 If you live in a place where there’s naturally low humidity then consider yourself lucky because you might not have to worry about humidity at all.

 If you live in a humid climate it can be quite tricky to get the humidity low enough to accommodate this desert spider.
 Make sure that there is proper ventilation and do not mist their cage too often.

 A temperature of 70 to 78 degrees Fahrenheit is recommended for this spider.
-If you live in a cold climate it might be necessary to use a heating pad or lamp to ensure that their enclosure reaches the desired temperature.
+If you live in a cold climate it might be necessary to use a heating pad or lamp to ensure that its enclosure reaches the desired temperature.

 This tarantula is quite skittish, fast, and can easily be startled.
 For that reason, it’s not recommended that you handle them at all.
 They’re much better observed from a distance rather than directly handled.